New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- New York and its opponents have combined to score more than 41.5 points in eight of 14 games this season.
+- New York and its opponents have gone over the current 41.5-point total in eight of 14 games (57.1%) this season.

+- Sunday's total is 9.6 points higher than the combined 31.9 PPG average of the two teams.

+- This contest's over/under is 15.5 points fewer than the 57 these two squads combine to give up per game in 2021.

 Jets stats and trends

-- New York has four wins against the spread in 14 games this season.
+- New York has played 14 games, with four wins against the spread.

-- New York's games this year have hit the over eight times in 14 opportunities (57.1%).

 - This year, the Jets put up 8.5 fewer points per game (17.9) than the Jaguars surrender (26.4).

-- New York is 2-1 against the spread and 2-1 overall this season when the team records more than 26.4 points.
+- New York is 2-1 against the spread and 2-1 overall in games when it scores more than 26.4 points.

-- New York is 2-3 against the spread and 2-3 overall when the team amasses over 351.8 yards.
+- New York is 2-3 against the spread and 2-3 overall when the team totals over 351.8 yards.

-- The Jets have turned the ball over 26 times this season, 19 more turnovers than the Jaguars have forced (7).
+- The Jets have turned the ball over 19 more times (26 total) than the Jaguars have forced a turnover (7) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New York's matchup with the Jaguars.